 Here are some other nice Dutch innovations to have a look at:

 1How the Dutch might just help the world feed itself

-The Dutch made an oath almost twenty years ago that goes a little like this: “producing twice as much food using half as many resources”.
-Since the turn of the century, many farmers have reduced dependence on water for key crops by as much as 90 percent.
+The Dutch made an oath that goes a little like this: “producing twice as much food using half as many resources”.
+Since the turn of the century, many farmers have reduced dependence on water for key crops by as much as 90%.

 Dutch farmers have also almost completely eliminated the use of chemical pesticides in greenhouses.
-What about organic milk, you ask?
-Well for ten years now, Dutch poultry and livestock producers have cut their use of antibiotics by 60 percent.
+What about organic milk?
+Dutch poultry and livestock producers have cut their use of antibiotics by 60% in the last decade.
 Impressive.